Ceramic glaze: Colour and decoration

 Overglaze decoration is applied on top of a fired layer of glaze, and generally uses colours in "enamel", essentially glass, which require a second firing at a relatively low temperature to fuse them with the glaze.
 Because it is only fired at a relatively low temperature, a wider range of pigments could be used in historic periods.
 Overglaze colors are low-temperature glazes that give ceramics a more decorative, glassy look.
 A piece is fired first, this initial firing being called the glost firing, then the overglaze decoration is applied, and it is fired again.
 Once the piece is fired and comes out of the kiln, its texture is smoother due to the glaze.

 Other methods are firstly inglaze, where the paints are applied onto the glaze before firing, and then become incorporated within the glaze layer during firing.
 This works well with tin-glazed pottery, such as maiolica, but the range of colours was limited to those that could withstand a glost firing, as with underglaze.
 Coloured glazes, where the pigments are mixed into the liquid glaze before it is applied to the pottery, are mostly used to give a single colour to a whole piece, as in most celadons, but can also be used to create designs in contrasting colours, as in Chinese sancai ("three-colour") wares, or even painted scenes.

 Many historical styles, for example Japanese Imari ware, Chinese doucai and wucai, combine the different types of decoration.
 In such cases the first firing for the body, any underglaze decoration and glaze is typically followed by a second firing after the overglaze enamels have been applied.

+Lead and cadmium leaching

+The leaching of lead (Pb) and cadmium (Cd) from glazes can be a public health concern.
+These heavy metals have historically been used as fluxes to create smooth, high-gloss finishes at low temperatures or to provide specific chemical stability.
+However, if a glaze is improperly formulated or fired, its chemical structure may remain unstable.
+When such ceramics come into contact with acidic substances—such as citrus juice or coffee—the acid can attack the glaze matrix, releasing metal ions into the food or drink.

+Ingestion risks are cumulative and severe.
+Lead is a potent neurotoxin linked to developmental delays and cardiovascular issues, while cadmium is a carcinogen that can cause renal failure over prolonged exposure.
+Consequently, international bodies such as the ISO enforce strict permissible limits for metal release.
+Modern scientific developments in ceramic chemistry, including the use of fritted materials and computer-aided oxide balancing, have significantly improved glaze stability.
+As a result, products from reputable manufacturers that adhere to contemporary safety standards are safe for functional use.
+Despite these advancements, risks persist in artisanal pottery with poor oversight and antique ceramics where the chemical bond is insufficient to prevent leaching.